“I need to find more time in the day for my business”…said every Part-Time Marketer on the planet.

 I am amazed at how much time my coworkers waste during their breaks.

 Even if they just spent those 15 minutes reading a good success book, what a difference it would make!

 This isn't for everyone, but if it's possible it may be advantageous to talk to your boss and renegotiate your work hours.

-I now work 4 days a week (10-12 hours a day) rather than 4 days.
-It’s cut down on my commuting and I now have the better part of 3 days to work on my business.
-It’s been huge for getting more done.
+I worked 4 days a week (10-12 hours a day) rather than 5 days.
+It cut down on my commuting and I had the better part of 3 days to work on my business.
+It was huge for getting more done.